yuriever/Yurie-Math/Kernel/Usage.md

 * `#!wl separateBy` - separate the elements by whether or not satisfying the criteria.

 * `#!wl freeze` - free subexpressions matching the pattern and perform the operation.

-* `#!wl trigPhaseSimplify` - separate the phase factor in trigonometric functions.